zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/data-annotation-table.md

 # Dapper Contrib - Data Annotation - Table

 ## Description

-Specifie the destination table name mapped to the entity.
+The `Table` attribute can be used to decorate a data model class to specify the name of the database table that the class represents.
+It specifies the destination table name mapped to the entity.

+ - By default, the pluralized name of the class is used as a table name.
+ - You can use another table name by specifying the `Table` attribute.

+ In the following example, we are using the `Table` attribute to map the `InvoiceContrib` class to the `Invoice` table in the database.

 ```csharp
 [Table("Invoice")]
 public class InvoiceContrib